2024–25 North Carolina Tar Heels men's basketball team

 The Tar Heels finished the regular season 20–12 and 13–7 in ACC play to finish in a three-way tie for fourth place.
 As the fifth seed in the 2025 ACC tournament earned a bye into Second Round where they defeated twelfth seed Notre Dame.
 In the Quarterfinals they avenged a regular season loss to rivals Wake Forest, 68–59.
 In the Semifinals they faced rivals Duke for a third time this season.
 Duke was the first seed, and first ranked team in the nation.
 The Tar Heels lost for a third time this season to Duke 74–71.
 They received an at-large bid to the NCAA Tournament.
 The Tar Heels were an eleven-seed and placed in the First Four in the South region.
 There they defeated San Diego State 95–68 to advance to the full tournament.
 They were defeated in the First Round by six-seed Ole Miss.
 They finished with an overall record of 23–14.

+The North Carolina Tar Heels drew an average home attendance of 20,521, the highest of all basketball teams in the world.